-The Rum House, known as a piano bar and late-night haunt for theatre workers, had seen a lot of wear and tear over its 25 years.
+The Rum House is a piano bar and late-night haunt for theatre workers that had seen a lot of wear and tear over its 25 years.
 This Times Square dive bar even had a help-yourself beer cooler.
 When its operation changed hands last year, the space underwent a thoughtful renovation to breath new life into this aging gem.
 As part of bringing back the Rum House’s vitality, Warren Red were engaged for re-branding.
 With live performances on the original stand-up piano, and the charm of the newly restored interior, it was natural that the Rum House’s graphic identity reference Time’s Square’s heyday.

 Times Square and 42nd Street have experienced a colorful history, its fair share of ups and downs.
 Our search for inspiration was broad — we were drawn to graphics and imagery of the cinema, theatre and music of what we loosely regarded as the “golden years,” and it was our goal to evoke in our guests the romance and gaiety of the era.

 Cartoonish, larger-than-life type from an old 1940s movie poster was the inspiration for the final logo.
 It’s whimsical and fun, and speaks — no, shouts — volumes of the sensibilities we were to evoke.

 There was no question, considering the Times Square locale, that The Rum House sign would be neon.
 The logo lent itself well to the task, and the generous curves were outlined with neon.
 Sequenced marquee-style lights animate the giant arrow to invite folks inside.
 The greatest compliment we received for the neon sign was when another client of the sign maker remarked on it half way through fabrication by saying what a great restoration job they were doing on “that old sign.”
 Great pains were taken to create just the right luminosity and warmth of the neon.